palautatan/ph142/index.md

 MWF 8:00-9:00, 245 Li Ka Shing

 ### "Statistics is Everywhere"
+Statistics is really everywhere!
+Let's start pinpointing where and grow this list out in the future.

-Interested in fashion at all?
-Check this one out. <a href="https://www.youtube.com/watch?v=bkcAmCqIaao">How ZARA Uses Data Analytics to Run A Profitable Business</a>.
+Interested in **fashion** at all?
+Check this one out. <a href="https://www.youtube.com/watch?v=bkcAmCqIaao">How ZARA Uses Data Analytics to Run A Profitable Business</a>. (ee)

 ### Notes
 #### Part 0 | The Kickoff